KonradSzafer/motion-planning-net/README.md

 The coder was trained on a dedicated dataset consisting of generated maps, each with only one solution.

-Unlike the coder, only 100 different environments were generated to train the Neural Planner.
-For each of this environment 4000 diferent starting and goal points were randomly choosen.
-It gives a total of 400000 path planning problems.
+Unlike the encoder, only 100 different environments were generated to train the Neural Planner.
+For each of this environment 100 diferent starting and goal points were randomly choosen.
+It gives a total of 10000 path planning problems.
 This element is necessary to focus network learning on the path.
 Each image has a resolution of 120x120px.

 A* algorithm was used for path planning.
-To minimize the number of turns, special heuristics was implemented.
+Points on turns were determined from the generated paths and saved in separate JSON files.
+To minimize the number of points on the turns, a special heuristic has been implemented to reduce it.

 Unsolved samples:
 <p align="center">